About the Program

 For those of you who chose to apply by selecting the “Record your Responses” method, you may experience issues recording your responses from your phone, tablet, or computer.
 This is most likely due to the privacy settings on your device.
 Please refer to the step-by-step troubleshooting guide for the device you have below.
 If you continue to have issues with the recording, please contact us at firstname.lastname@example.org.

-We are looking for people with new ideas and fresh perspectives on civic and placemaking challenges.
+We are looking for people with new ideas and fresh perspectives on civic challenges.
+This program is for people who are ready to take their city building work to the next level.
 We are committed to prioritizing applicants who represent communities and groups who have been historically marginalized and are underrepresented in leadership positions.

 Yes.
 Applicants must be aged 19-35 at the time they apply.

 Yes.
-You must reside within the Province of Ontario or a First Nations Territory located within the provincial boundary of Ontario.
+You must reside within the Province of Ontario, or a First Nations Territory located within Ontario's provincial boundaries.

 No. Applicants may apply independently, or in affiliation with non-profit, for-profit, and/or government entities.
 If you are proposing to carry out a project as part of a larger organization, you should be the project lead and major decision-maker.

 If the project you are proposing is part of your paid work or on behalf of a larger organization, you should be the project lead and major decision-maker, including for budgetary decisions relating to the OCC grant.
-In the event that your employment ends, our expectation is that you will retain ownership of the project and any remaining grant funds, not your employer.
+If your employment ends, our expectation is that you will retain ownership of the project and any remaining grant funds, not your employer.

 We will select individuals only, not groups or pairs, to participate in the program.
 If you will be completing the work alongside multiple people or as part of a larger organization, you should be the project lead and major decision-maker.